publiccodenet/about/activities/tool-management/jitsi-meet.md

 * Guest can join the meeting when the have the link.
 As an extra security measure a password can be added to the room, so guest also need the password next to the meeting link.

-## Jitsi Administration
+## Jitsi Management

 Jitsi is running on a VPS with 8 GB of RAM for resilience and scalability.
 The VPS is maintained by the operations coordinator who also takes care user adminstration and customizations.

 ## Jitsi Meet Privacy Policy

-[This Privacy Supplement](https://jitsi.org/meet-jit-si-privacy/) describes what personal information 8×8 processes for the meet.jit.si video meeting service and why.
+> [This Privacy Supplement](https://jitsi.org/meet-jit-si-privacy/) describes what personal information 8×8 processes for the meet.jit.si video meeting service and why.